 I had to make sure I went to sleep on time otherwise I would not wake up on time.
 On two occasions I slept through my alarm.
 The conversations directly after those occasions were not fun.
 I had her pay per session and I only charged $20.
 I also ate during her session.

 JC.
-Do you wish you did anything different with that first client?
+Do you wish you did anything different from that first client?

 JC.
 When you do supermarket tours, did you have to meet with the supermarket? was there any red tape?